wradlib/wradlib.github.io/posts/2021/wradlib_release_1_13_0.md

 - scipy
 - xarray>=0.17.0

 This has no affect on current versions `< 2.0` doing normal install or by installing via conda-forge.
-But you can already test this by installing wradlib using pip:
+But you can already test this by installing  {{wradlib}}  using pip:

     :::bash
     $ python -m pip install wradlib==1.13.0 --no-deps

-Or from inside the latest cloned/extracted wradlib github-main:
+Or from inside the latest cloned/extracted  {{wradlib}}  github-main:

     :::bash
     $ python -m pip install . --no-deps